Comparison of synthesizer plugin formats

 AudioUnit: The future of AudioUnits is pretty safe - at least as long as Apple doesn't seriouly break things... again. :-(

 VST2: A few years ago, Steinberg decided to stop licensing VST2 to new developers in order to enforce their own VST3 format.
 It first appeared as if VST2 would disappear now as new developers are not longer able to develop VST2 plugins.
 However, the developers have found ways to get around this.
-Over the past few years, several open-source projects (FST, RST, ...) have emerged that can legally replace the simple VST2 interface without requiring a licence from Steinberg.
+Over the past few years, several open-source projects (FST, RST, ...) have emerged that can (hopefully) legally replace the simple VST2 interface without requiring a licence from Steinberg.
 These projects do not use any of Steinberg's source code.
 Instead, they use their own API that is "VST2.4 compatible".
 Courts have ruled that this is legal and does not violate any copyrights or patents.
 Unlike Steinberg the competing DAW developers got no interest at all to drop VST2 support, as this would mean, that they would loose customers and income.
 In practice, this means that VST2 is here to stay and will not be abandoned in the future.

 VST3: Steinberg's VST3 SDK was and is still not popular among developers.
 Even after a decade VST3 still has not replaced VST2.
 The main reason is that native VST3 development is much more difficult, time-consuming and expensive than for the competing formats.
 To get around this, the majority of developers use abstraction-frameworks.
 This means in practise, that VST3-exclusive features are rarely supported.
 Usually only the minimum feature set of VST3 is supported and VST3 plugins offer no significat advantages compared to the other plugin formats.
 Sadly even the opposite is true sometimes.